 Prof. Dr. Bernd Stecker: Companies have to find answers in several different areas.
-For instance, in environ-Prof. Dr. Bernd Stecker: The criticism is primarily direcmental management the aim is to reduce emissions of ted at the diesel engines and the high level of contami-CO2 - which is damaging to the environment - by emnants that they emit, as well as the extremely high levels ploying more renewable forms of energy and to minimise of air pollution found in the harbour areas.
-However, the pollution of the air, water and soil.
-Part of this involves industry meanwhile seems to be steering a different courcreating an awareness of the need for consistent environse, not least due to the more stringent legal regulations.
-A number of companies (e.g. AIDA Cruises) have announmental management among employees and suppliers.
-Moreover these efforts must be integrated within a perced that they will be fitting their cruise ships with modern manent and intelligently constructed economic frameexhaust fume technology.
-Alternative types of engines work.
-There should be no exploitation, which means that and fuels are also being tested.
-On-board technology can the company must pay fair wages and take responsibility therefore become increasingly environmentally friendly. for the region in which is located.
+For instance, in environmental management the aim is to reduce emissions of CO2 - which is damaging to the environment - by employing more renewable forms of energy and to minimise pollution of the air, water and soil.
+Part of this involves creating an awareness of the need for consistent environmental management among employees and suppliers.
+Moreover these efforts must be integrated within a permanent and intelligently constructed economic framework.
+There should be no exploitation, which means that the company must pay fair wages and take responsibility for the region in which is located.